valiktor/valiktor/README.md

 ### Internationalization

-Valiktor supports decoupled internationalization, this allows to maintain the validation logic in the core of the application and the internationalization in another layer, such as presentation or RESTful adapter.
+Valiktor provides a decoupled internationalization, that allows to maintain the validation logic in the core of the application and the internationalization in another layer, such as presentation or RESTful adapter.
 This guarantees some design principles proposed by Domain-Driven Design or Clean Architecture, for example.

 The internationalization works by converting a collection of `ConstraintViolation` into a collection of `ConstraintViolationMessage` through the extension function `org.valiktor.i18n.mapToMessage` by passing the following parameters: